dwlee0802/EconGame/README.md

 The threshhold grows as population grows.
 [temp] They start off with 0 money and lowest possible skill and 50 health and 50 happiness.

+Trade:
+Movement of goods between provinces.
+It is conducted by merchants.
+Merchants also have needs and consumption.
+They have access to price information across provinces.

 Player Actoins:
 Build new buildings.
 Build infrastructure.
 Adjust tax level.
 Income tax, import tax, export tax Pass laws.
-Minimum wage, fixed prices for certain goods, immigration laws.
+Minimum wage, fixed prices for certain goods (increase availability, but reduce investment), immigration laws.
+Make trade agreements with other nations.
+Engage in trade.